Sciebo-RDS/Sciebo-RDS/docs/content/doc/impl/plugins/owncloud.md

 ## Installation

+There are two ways to install the plugin on an existing ownCloud instance.

+### official Marketplace

+The plugin can be found in the official [marketplace of ownCloud](https://marketplace.owncloud.com/apps/rds).

+### Manually

 The plugin is located in the [Git-Repo in the plugins folder](https://github.com/Sciebo-RDS/Sciebo-RDS/tree/master/plugins/ownCloud).
 The repository must be copied and then the *rds* folder must be moved to the *Apps* folder of the owncloud instance.

 {{<callout "info">}}